abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 where the `abifile` prefix tells ABINIT that the lattice parameters and atomic positions
-should be extracted from an ABINIT binary file e.g. HIST.nc, DEL.nc, GSR.nc
+should be extracted from an ABINIT binary file e.g. HIST.nc, DEN.nc, GSR.nc, etc.
 (other formats are supported as well, see documentation).

 <!--